Gabriele Heinen-Kljajić

-Gabriele Heinen-Kljajic (born 28 May 1962, Gemünd) is a German politician for the Alliance '90/The Greens.
+Gabriele Heinen-Kljajić (born 28 May 1962, Gemünd) is a German politician for the Alliance '90/The Greens.

 Political career

-Heinen-Kljajic was elected to the Lower Saxon Landtag in 2003 state elections, and has been re-elected in 2008 and 2013.
+Heinen-Kljajić was elected to the Lower Saxon Landtag in 2003 state elections, and has been re-elected in 2008 and 2013.
 On February 19, 2013, she was sworn in as State Minister for Science and Culture in the government of Minister-President Stephan Weil.
 As one of her state's representatives at the Bundesrat, she served on the Committee on Cultural Affairs.

-When the Green Party had to leave the coalition government following 2017 state elections, Heinen-Kljajic was succeeded by Björn Thümler.
+When the Green Party had to leave the coalition government following the 2017 state elections, Heinen-Kljajić was succeeded by Björn Thümler.